tastybug/zettelkasten/catalog/vault.md

 * `identity.entity.id` entity id
 * `identity.entity.name` entity name
 * `identity.entity.metadata.$METADATAKEY` Metadata associated with the entity.

+### Test Driving Policies

+Let's say you created a policy and want to try out whether it works: `vault token create -policy="newpolicyname"` will give you a token with that ability.

+Next, simply try a few things out that the token is supposed to support.
+Read a path, write to it and so on.

 ### Engines and Paths
 Vault comes with different "engines" that you make available under paths.
 E.g. you can run a K/V store under `secret/`.